 Quota Management System

-We have a world-leading Quota Management System (QMS) that ensures the sustainability of our fish stocks through the control of harvest levels for each species and area.
+Sustainability of New Zealand fish stock is ensured through a world-leading Quota Management System (QMS) that controls harvest levels for each fish species and area.

-The Ministry for Primary Industries (MPI) reviews, usually annually, the Total Allowable Commercial Catch (TACC) for fish stocks and sets limits so that enough fish remain for breeding.
+Each year, the Ministry for Primary Industries reviews the Total Allowable Commercial Catch (TACC) for fish stocks and sets limits so that enough fish remain for breeding.

-In addition, in 2014 three of New Zealand's orange roughy fisheries entered the lengthy and rigorous MSC assessment process for certification.
-Orange Roughy is now in the final stages of the assessment.
+Three of New Zealand's orange roughy fisheries entered and passed the rigorous MSC assessment process for certification in 2014.

-50% of New Zealand's wild seafood harvest is MSC certified.
+50 percent of New Zealand's wild-caught seafood harvest is MSC certified.

 MSC's vision is for the world's oceans to be teeming with life, today, tomorrow and for generations to come.